Annie Session 1 Wednesday October 6, 1982

 261 T: Bye bye.

-At this early time, the therapist asks the patient respectfully to reflect upon her symptom, and share with him her own understanding, potentially building the therapeutic collaboration and easing her shame in front of this stranger.
-The move toward reflection has been shown to be associated with therapeutic benefit.
+#21: At this early time, the therapist respectfully asks the patient to reflect upon her symptom, and share with him her own understanding, potentially building the therapeutic collaboration and easing her shame and feeling of helplessness in front of this stranger, a reputed expert.
+His interest in her self-reflection also supports a function that has been shown to be associated with therapeutic benefit.

-This supportively phrased remark encourages the patient’s effort at self-understanding.
+#35: This supportively phrased remark encourages the patient’s effort at self-understanding, and indicates his interest in hearing more about the children.

-The therapist is both supportive and tactful, encouraging the opening up of the patient’s feelings about seeking help, which is of course a central task of this introductory session.
+#39, 41, 55: The therapist is both supportive and tactful over the course of this interaction, encouraging the opening up of the patient’s feelings about seeking help, which is of course a central task of this introductory session.

-His light and playful response to her implied feelings could be expected to help her to feel less self conscious with him.
+#149: His light and playful response to her implied feelings could be expected to help her to feel less self-conscious with him.